nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 * Interface specification

-1. Query the DB according to the chain ID and the latest block height of the cache to get the latest block header HASH.
+1. Query the DB according to the chain ID and the latest block height in the cache to get the latest block header HASH.
 2. According to the HASH query DB to get the block header byte array
 3. Deserialize to block header object